jolpica/jolpica-f1/docs/endpoints/constructors.md

 `MRData.ConstructorTable.Constructors` : The list of all constructors returned.

-`MRData.ConstructorTable.Constructors[i]` : A given constructor object
+`MRData.ConstructorTable.Constructors[i]` : A given constructor object.

 ---